Colorado College Costs 2026

 Colorado College Costs Overview

 Colorado is home to 7+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at CO public universities is $12,100 per year, which is 11% above the national average of $10,940.
+The average in-state tuition at CO public universities is $12,100 per year, which is 11% above the national planning benchmark of $10,940.
 When you add room and board ($13,600/year), the total annual cost of attending a public university in Colorado reaches $25,700.

 Private universities in Colorado average $39,800 per year in tuition alone, making a 4-year private degree approximately $213,600 including room and board.
 For students seeking a more affordable path, Colorado community colleges charge an average of just $4,500 per year, offering significant savings for the first two years before transferring to a four-year institution.